-[Indicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F.]

-Form 20-F X Form 40-F

-[Indicate by check mark whether the registrant by furnishing the information contained in this Form is also thereby furnishing the information to the Commission pursuant to Rule 12g 3-2(b) under the Securities Exchange Act of 1934.]
+[Indicate by check mark whether the registrant files or will file a nnual reports under cover Form 20-F or Form 40-F.] Form 20-F X Form 40-F [Indicate by check mark whether the registrant by furnishing the information to the Commission pursuant to Rule 12g $3-2(b)$ under the commission pursuant to information contained in this Form is also thereby furnishing the er the Securities Exchange Act of 1934.]
+Yes NoX [If "Yes" is marked, indicate below the file number assigned to t he registrant in connection with Rule 12g 3-2(b): 82]

-Yes No X

-[If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g 3-2(b): 82-]